Estes Park & Big Thompson River Fishing Report

 Colorado River:

-Hot Flies: Mole Fly, Sow Bugs, Blow Torch, Blue Poison Tungs, Copper Ribbed Rs2 and Juju Baetis are all good options as well as streamer patterns.
+Hot Flies: Squirmy Worms, Baetis nymphs, Blue Poison Tungs, Sparklewing Rs2, Copper Ribbed Rs2 and Juju Baetis are all good options.

 Big Thompson below Drake:

-Hot Flies: Sow bugs, small Parachute Adams, BWO, Mole Fly, Bling Midge, Blue LED Midge, Thin mints, Copper Ribbed Rs2 and Hares Ears all being good choices.
+Hot Flies: BWO, Mole Fly, Bling Midge, Sparklewing Rs2, Copper Ribbed Rs2 and Hares Ears all being good choices.

 Check Flow